yugma26/PPP-4-reflecting-on-coding-paradigms-solution/README.md

-# PY-10.5.4-activity-solution
+# PPP-4-reflecting-on-coding-paradigms-solution
-This is the solution repository for activity associated with 10.5.4
+This is the solution repository for activity associated with the Reflecting on Coding Paradigms activity.